anyakeller/akeller-react-templates/cra-template-stracciatella/template/README.md

+### CRA Template
+## Flavor: Stracciatella

+Stracciatella CRA theme using react-router and bootstrap 5.

+Utilizes react's context and reducer apis.

+Includes:
+- `App.js` using react-router with routes to two pages
+- components:
+  - bootstrap navbar with active className
+  - header

-# Getting Started with Fior Di Latte CRA Template
+## Getting Started with Stracciatella CRA Template

 This theme is built upon the create-react-app base theme This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts
+### Available Scripts

 In the project directory, you can run: